kayac-chang/social-proof-section/Guide.md

 }
 ```

-seems our `App.module.css` become larger and larger,
+Seems our `App.module.css` become larger and larger,
 we can separate our component into their own stylesheet.
-create two css file, `Rate.module.css` and `Comment.module.css`,
+create two css file,
+1. `Rate.module.css` and 2. `Comment.module.css`,
 and move our `rate` and `comment` style to their file,

 **src/Comment.module.css**
 ```css